fedbiomed/fedbiomed/tests/README.md

 }
 ```

-You can use OS environement variables in this script (e.g. $HOME in the given example)
+You can use OS environment variables in this script (e.g. $HOME in the given example)

 We provide some example datasets in **tests/datasets**, you may need to adjust them to comply with your own installation directories.